 Your plan of action is going to take you from where you are now all the way to the end result, which is your goal.
 It is going to include milestones or places that you stop along the way to check your progress as well as specific small goals that you’ll need to achieve to get to the big goal.
 It is sort of like playing a video game – you have to beat all of the easy monsters before you get to the big boss at the end of the level.

 If your goal is to make an extra $10,000 in the next 12 months then you need to know what specific things you need to do to make that happen.
 Are you planning to start an online store?
 Are you making investments?
 Whatever your method is, you’ll have specific things that you need to accomplish, and that makes up the framework for your plan of action.

 What If You Don’t Know How to Get There?

-> Sure, you might be saying, this is all well and good, but what you do if you don’t know how to get to your destination – or achieve your ultimate goal.
+Sure, you might be saying, this is all well and good, but what do you do if you don’t know how to get to your destination – or achieve your ultimate goal?
 There are several ways that you can figure it out.
-You can do research online, you could write to some of the people that you admire and that you know of had success and asked them how they were able to achieve their goals.
+You can do research online, you could write to some of the people that you admire and that you know who had success, and ask them how they were able to achieve their goals.
 You can read a few books or get advice from family or friends.
 There are many things that you can do to learn how to get from point A to point B.